 All practices in East Leicestershire and Rutland.
 This comprises of 30 GP Practices.

-According to data from NHS Digital (Numbers of Patients Registered at a GP Practice) at January 2017 there were 326,521 registered at federation practices of which 138,543 were aged 50 and over.
+According to data from NHS Digital (Numbers of Patients Registered at a GP Practice) at January 2017 there were 326,521 registered at Federation practices of which 138,543 were aged 50 and over.
 Five-year age/sex bands have been used to estimate the incidence of fractures.

 Incidence of fragility fractures